1. About

 Every block is assigned a sequence number when it is allocated for writing.
 Sequence numbers increase monotonically over the life of the filesystem, so they record the order in which blocks were written.
 All chunks in a block store the block’s sequence number in their tags.
 Since YAFFS2 never rewrites chunks in place, the sequence number is what allows a reader to reconstruct the order of events in the log (see Reading a YAFFS2 Image).

 Chunks within a block are written in order, from the first chunk to the last.
-This totally orders all chunks in the filesystem: a chunk is newer than another if its block has a higher sequence number, or if it is later within the same block (all chunks in a block share the same sequence number).
+This totally orders all chunks in the filesystem: a chunk is newer than another if its block has a higher sequence number, or if it is later within the same block.
 Whenever this document refers to the "latest" or "newest" version of something, it means the latest by this order.

 Normal sequence numbers are at least